top of page

 For example:

-• East-facing roof sections that receive strong morning sunlight are typically grouped together.
+• East-facing roof sections that receive strong morning sunlight are typically grouped.

 • West-facing sections that receive afternoon sunlight are placed on separate strings.